chunky-dev/docs/ChunkyDocs/docs/support/faq.md

 ## Is GPU rendering supported?

-GPU rendering support is currently in development in the form of an OpenCL 1.2 renderer plugin.
-This renderer is still under development and many features of the CPU renderer are not yet supported.
+Limited GPU rendering support is currently available in the form of an OpenCL 1.2 renderer plugin.
+This renderer is still work-in-progress, but is currently not undergoing any active support or development.
+As of yet, many features of the CPU renderer are not yet supported.
 For more information, visit the <a href="https://github.com/ThatRedox/ChunkyClPlugin" target="_blank">OpenCL plugin GitHub repository</a>.

 ## How do I pin Chunky to the taskbar / Create shortcuts?